-The SMART-A has an external and internal adjustment for the number of pulses per Release cycle.
+The SMART-B has an adjustment for the number of pulses per Release cycle.
 This adjustment allows the operator to select the number of pulses it takes to get the fastest, most complete release of a part.

-The external adjustment for the number of demagnetization pulses per Release cycle is done using the full, residual, release pushbuttons, and the Variable potentiometer mounted on the daughter board connected to the main PC board.
+The adjustment for the number of demagnetization pulses per Release cycle is done using the full, residual, release pushbuttons, and the Variable potentiometer.
 To adjust the number of release pulses, the control must be "at the end of the release cycle".
-The procedure for externally adjusting the number of Release pulses is as follows:
+The procedure for adjusting the number of Release pulses is as follows: